neerazz/TriArchitect-Agent/resources/paper/main.md

 Legacy code modernization represents a persistent challenge confronting software engineering organizations.
 The JVM Ecosystem Report indicates that approximately 35% of enterprise applications continue to operate on Java 8, despite the version reaching end of public updates in March 2022 [4].
 Migration to contemporary versions such as Java 17 offers substantive advantages: virtual threads providing enhanced concurrency, sealed classes enabling exhaustive pattern matching, and security improvements through encapsulated internals [5].
 However, the migration process remains labor-intensive, error-prone, and costly.

 The emergence of Large Language Models has catalyzed research interest in automated code migration [6][7].
-Models including GPT-5.1 and Claude Opus 4.5 demonstrate impressive capabilities in code understanding and generation.
+Models including GPT-4-turbo and Claude 3.5 Sonnet demonstrate impressive capabilities in code understanding and generation.
 Nevertheless, direct LLM application to production code migration reveals fundamental limitations that imperil software reliability.

 ### 1.1 The Hallucination Problem